 Remove the tape gently.
 Place a small bead of hot glue at the bottom end of the fruit, and after finding the center point of one of your ribbons, press it against that glue bead to hold it in place.
 Draw a bit of hot glue up along the bare strips and press the ribbon strips against them so that they’re held in place as well.
 Repeat this process with the other piece of ribbon so that they’re both criss-crossed over the fruit.
 Remember that X that they formed at the bottom?
 Push a straight pin into the center of the X to secure it.
 You’ll have dangly bits of ribbon at the top of your pomander now, so tie those off securely, push a pin into that end as well, and use whatever length of ribbon is left to make a loop so you can hang the ornament wherever you like.

 If you’ve chosen to skip the ribbon part and have covered the entire fruit’s surface with cloves, you can just place it (or them, if you’ve made several) into a decorative bowl, and set that any place that you’d like to make a bit more festive.
-These pomanders don’t just make gorgeous ornaments—they make wonderful gifts.
+Additionally, these pomanders don’t just make gorgeous ornaments—they make wonderful gifts.
 You can wrap them up in tissue paper and hand them out to friends, family members, teachers… you can even pop one into your mailbox as a “thank you” for your friendly neighbourhood mail carrier.
 As the fruit dries, the peel will harden and shrink, holding the cloves in so that they don’t tumble out at random.
-I like to place some of these in my linen closet in late November, so that by the time xmas rolls around, all of my sheets and blankets smell like oranges and spices.
+I like to place some of these in my linen closet in late November, so that by the time the Yuletide season rolls around, all of my sheets and blankets smell like oranges and spices.